puffyCid/artemis-book/src/scripting/typescript.md

 ```

 The above `TypeScript` code shows that we can access our registered
-`get_registry` function by calling it via
+`get_registry` function by calling it via `Deno.core.ops.get_registry(path);`\
-`Deno[Deno.internal].core.ops.get_registry(path);`\
-To make scripting even easier a simple `artemis` library is available to import
+To make scripting even easier a simple `artemis-api` library is available to
-into Deno scripts.
-This allows users to create scripts without needing to know
+import into Deno scripts.
+This allows users to create scripts without needing to
-what functions are registered.
+know what functions are registered.

 The example script below shows `TypeScript` code that imports the `artemis`
 library to parse the `SOFTWARE` `Registry` file to get a list of installed